All Episodes

 That's 15 hands of spades.

-So I guess whenever Obama finishes playing spades, he'll uh make the announcement.
+So I guess whenever Obama finishes playing spades, he'll make the announcement.

-Now we still have some NFL sound bites to go, and I haven't yet gotten to the Syria sound bites, but I'm gonna get to those two.
+And I haven't yet gotten to the serious sound bites, but I'm going to get to those too.

 How many calls have we taken a day?